-Music Literacy

-Music listening (Aural) skills will be developed through work that involves practical activities and listening analysis of music.
-Listening analysis involves the recognition of instruments, music styles and their characteristics, form, texture, timbre, harmony and expressive devices.
-Other written work includes rhythmic and melodic dictations and recognition of chords within a harmonic progression.
+Music Literacy: Music listening (Aural) skills will be developed through work that involves practical activities and listening analysis of music.
+Listening analysis involves the recognition of instruments, music styles and their characteristics, form, texture, timbre, harmony, and expressive devices.
+Other written work includes aural and visual recognition of rhythm, pitch, and harmony.

-Analysis and Context

-Students will explore composers, compositions and characteristics of Western Art Music in the Romantic and 20th Century periods and/or Jazz styles post 1950s.
-Analysis skills related to compositional devices, harmonic structure and musical form will be developed through reading and studying significant musical works.
+Analysis and Context: Students will explore composers, performers, compositions, and characteristics of classical and/or Jazz styles.
+Analysis skills related to compositional devices and musical forms will be developed through studying works from the Romantic and 20th Century periods and/or Jazz styles post-1950s.

-Practical and Performance skills

-All students enrolled in Year 10 Music must be engaged in instrumental music lessons throughout the year.
-Students will be required to deliver a solo performance during each term and are encouraged to be a member of a music ensemble.
-Students will also participate in class activities that help improve practical vocal, sight-reading and improvisation skills.
+Practical and Performance skills: All students enrolled in Year 10 Music must be engaged in instrumental music lessons.
+Students will be required to deliver a solo performance during each term and are encouraged to participate in appropriate music ensembles.
+Students will also participate in class activities to support the development of practical vocal, sight-reading and improvisation skills.

-Composing and Arranging

-Students will explore arranging and composition techniques pertinent to Jazz and/or Romantic and 20th Century styles.
-A portfolio of their creative work will be presented at the end of the year.
+Composing and Arranging: Students will explore arranging and composition techniques pertinent to Jazz and/or Romantic and 20th Century styles.

-Students will be assessed on their practical musicianship skills, instrumental performance, reading, writing and understanding of music notation, creating music using composition conventions, listening and responding to music and their understanding of music literature.
-Assessments in Year 10 Music will include written tests, composition tasks, classroom performances, examinations (written and performance) at the end of each semester.
-Classwork 50%, Examinations 50% (Written 60% and Performance 40%).
+Students will be assessed on their practical musicianship skills, instrumental performance, reading, writing, understanding of music notation, creating music using composition conventions, listening and responding to music, and their knowledge of music literature.
+Assessments in Year 10 Music will include written tests, composition tasks, classroom performances, and examinations (written and performance) at the end of each semester.